 In online appendix A.5, we compare agency activity and conventional monetary shocks in terms of their contribution to fluctuations in credit aggregates and interest rates.
 Because our local projections approach is not well suited for this purpose, we assess the variance contributions in an SVAR setting using the GSE excess returns identification strategy and the Romer and Romer (2004) residuals as a proxy for monetary shocks.
-The main finding is that GSE excess returns shocks explain up to 15% and 10% of the medium-run forecast error variance of mortgage originations and housing starts, respectively, which is roughly comparable to the contribution of monetary policy shocks.
+The main finding is that GSE excess returns shocks explain up to 15 and 10 percent of the medium-run forecast error variance of mortgage originations and housing starts, respectively, which is roughly comparable to the contribution of monetary policy shocks.
 In addition, while shocks to monetary policy are substantially more important for the variance of interest rates in the short run, the role of GSE excess returns shocks for long-term interest rates exceeds the role of monetary policy shocks at longer horizons.
 The SVAR-based analysis overall indicates that the contribution of credit policy shocks to fluctuations in housing and credit markets is non-negligible.

-To explore the potential effects of agency mortgage purchases when conventional interest rate policy does not respond, for instance because it is constrained by the zero lower bound, Figure 14 reports the results from a counterfactual experiment in which the short-term interest rate is assumed to remain constant.
-As before, the responses are to an increase in anticipated agency purchases by one percentage point of trend originations, as in (4) and (5).
-However, we now additionally assume the realization of a sequence of monetary shocks such that the 3-month T-bill rate remains unchanged at every horizon.32 An important caveat with this experiment is that the short-term rate remains constant because of successive monetary surprises rather than an anticipated policy response.
+To explore the potential effects of agency mortgage purchases when conventional interest rate policy does not respond, for instance because it is constrained by the zero lower bound, Figure 13 reports the results from a counterfactual experiment in which the short-term interest rate is assumed to remain constant.
+As before, the responses are to an increase in anticipated agency purchases by one percentage point of trend originations, as in (3).
+However, we now additionally assume the realization of a sequence of monetary shocks such that the 3-month T-bill rate remains unchanged at every horizon.30 An important caveat with this experiment is that the short-term rate remains constant because of successive monetary surprises rather than an anticipated policy response.
 As such, the results are clearly subject to the Lucas critique.
-Figure 14 shows the counterfactual responses in red and the earlier baseline estimates in blue, in both cases with 95 percent Newey and West (1987) bands.
-Panel A shows the results when using the narrative instrument to identify the effects of agency purchase shocks, and panel B when we use the GSE excess returns instrument.
+Figure 13 shows the counterfactual responses in red and the earlier baseline estimates in blue, in both cases with 95 percent Newey and West (1987) bands.